Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Interactive Co-Evolution Workflow

 \subsection{Design Principles}

 Before presenting the principles, we first clarify our terminology.
-In this work.
-In the context of LLM-based applications, we use the term \textit{model} in a broadened sense.
-Specifically, the model refers to the prompt instruction (a.k.a., system prompt) that encodes the intended policy, which is concatenated with a given user input and sent to the LLM API to produce a response.
-By contrast, we use the term \textit{data} to denote end users' inputs which invoke the model to produce different outputs.
-In other words, the model remains stable as the governing specification, while the data varies with every user interaction.
+In typical LLM-based applications, the final input passed to an API is often constructed via a template that combines a static \text{prompt instruction} (a.k.a. system prompt) with dynamic \textit{user input} (e.g., ``Summarize the following text: \{user\_text\_to\_summarize\}'').
+In the context of \textit{data-prompt co-evolution}, we use the term \textbf{prompt} to refer specifically to the \textbf{prompt instruction} (or system prompt), as this serves as the editable specification encoding the intended policy.
+Conversely, we use the term \textbf{data} to denote the \textbf{test set} (or validation set) consisting of \textit{end user inputs} which invoke the model to produce different outputs in response to them.
 With this in place, we describe our key design principles:

-\subsubsection{From Model to Data: Using the Specification to Discover Its Own Blind Spots.}
+\subsubsection{From Prompt to Data: Using the Specification to Discover Its Own Blind Spots.}

-The refinement process begins with the current model (i.e., prompt instruction).
+The refinement process begins with the current prompt instruction.
 Its weaknesses are revealed not in the average case, but in specific, unforeseen edge cases.
 We leverage the powerful data synthesis capabilities of modern LLMs to find these weaknesses.
 The system uses the current prompt instruction to generate challenging inputs, which surfaces potential failure modes and helps the user ideate and anticipate problematic cases.

-\subsubsection{From Data to Model: Grounding Specification Refinements in Concrete Evidence.}
+\subsubsection{From Data to Prompt: Grounding Specification Refinements in Concrete Evidence.}

-Once the edge cases (data) are surfaced, they become the foundation for refining the prompt instruction (model).
+Once the edge cases (data) are surfaced, they become the foundation for refining the prompt instruction.
 This principle ensures that changes are not based on vague intuition but on concrete evidence.
 As a user confronts a generated failure, they are prompted to label it and articulate a rationale.
 This step can help clarify their own internal policy.
 It is then used to guide the update to the prompt instruction.

-\subsubsection{A Living Test Set:}
+\subsubsection{A Living Test Set.}

-Each discovered case is preserved in a growing test set that reflects the current state of the model.
+Each discovered case is preserved in a growing test set that reflects the current state of the prompt.
 This evolving benchmark enables users to assess overall progress, detect regressions, and ensure systematic improvement.